Monza: Middle Ages

 Theodelinda, daughter of Garibald I of Bavaria and wife of the Lombard king Authari (and later of king Agilulf), chose Monza as her summer residence.
 Here in 595 she founded an oraculum dedicated to St. John the Baptist.
 According to the legend, Theodelinda, asleep while her husband was hunting, saw a dove in a dream that told her: modo (Latin for "here") indicating that she should build the oraculum in that place, and the queen answered etiam, meaning "yes".
 According to this legend, the medieval name of Monza, "Modoetia", is derived from these two words.
 She also had a palace (the future Royal palace) built here.

 Berengar I of Italy (850–924) located his headquarters in Monza.
 A fortified castrum was constructed to resist the incursions of the Hungarians.
 Under Berengar's reign, Monza enjoyed a certain degree of independence: it had its own system of weights and measures, and could also seize property and mark the deeds with their signatures.
 Berengar was very generous evident by the donation of numerous works to the Monza Cathedral, including the famous cross, and by giving large benefits to its 32 canons and other churches.

 In 980 Monza hosted Emperor Otto II inside the walled city.
-The Glossary of Monza, one of the earliest examples of the evolution of the Italian language, probably dates to the early 10th century.
+The Glossary of Monza, one of the earliest examples of the evolution of the Lombard language, probably dates to the early 10th century.
 In 1000 Emperor Otto III became the protector of Monza and its possessions: Bulciago, Cremella, Lurago, Locate and Garlate.

 In 1018, Aribert (970–1045), Lord of Monza, was consecrated bishop of Milan, resulting in the city losing its independence from its rival.
 These years saw a power struggle between the emperor Conrad II, and Aribert.
 When the emperor died, he left important donations to the church of Monza.

 In the 12th century, it is estimated that the city of Monza had about 7,000 inhabitants.
 Agriculture was the main occupation, although crafts had begun to grow in importance.
 In 1128 Conrad III of Hohenstaufen was crowned King of Italy in the Church of San Michele at Monza.